vectordotdev/vector/rfcs/2021-02-23-6531-performance-testing.md

 ## Plan of Action

 In this section we break down the plan of action for the proposed future work, given in the previous section.
-There are three complementary efforts.
+There are three complementary, long-term efforts here.
 They will be pursued in a roughly a concurrent manner, depending on how many people are available for the work.
 As an example, the `diagnostic` task "Report on Vector's Environment" will improve the test-harness work with regard to increasing reliability but is not a blocking task.
 The criterion "Discover Tolerances" will help establish a baseline for test-harness tests introduced in "Expand Test Coverage" but we might also take some arbitrary commit as "base" for new tests.

 ### Ad Hoc Sprint